parsiya/eslinter/docs/configuration.md

   it will be created.

 Inside each JavaScript file (and ESLint result file), there is a comment that identifies the URL and the referer.
-Using this two information you can figure out where this JavaScript came from and how to apply the results.
+Using this information you can figure out where this JavaScript came from and how to apply the results.

 ### Command Paths